ng-doc/ng-doc/apps/ng-doc/src/app/docs/getting-started/roadmap/index.md

 Features are always cool, but sometimes you have to spend time on boring tests to ensure stability, you should be familiar with this right?
 First of all we are going to add tests for the heart of our library `@ng-doc/builder` and later add them to UI elements as well.

+## Angular inside markdown

+We also want to investigate the possibility of adding angular templates directly to your `markdown` code, this could be a useful feature, but we are not completely sure about it yet.

 ## Multi-language support